vieiraa360/garage-sale/README.md

 7. Go to your browser and type '127.0.0.1:8000' in the address bar
 8. You should see the app running on your browser
 9. Log in to the admin panel by going to '127.0.0.1:8000/admin' and log in using the superuser credentials

-## Unit tests

-The tests can be found in the tests.py file within each App folder.
-To run the tests, activate the virtual environment and type:

-`$ python manage.py test`